For the People Act: Ethics

-The bill would require the president and vice president, as well as presidential and vice-presidential candidates, to publicly disclose their previous ten years of income tax returns.
-The bill would also eliminate the use of taxpayer money by members of Congress to settle employment discrimination claims, by requiring members of Congress to reimburse the Treasury for any such payments.
-(Note: An obligation for members of Congress to reimburse the government for payments made to settle harassment claims was established by legislation enacted in 2018; the H.R.1 proposal would be to extend this requirement to all forms of employment discrimination.)
-Another part of the bill would require the Judicial Conference to establish rules of ethics binding on the Supreme Court of the United States, the only court in the U.S. without a binding canon of judicial ethics.
+The bill required the president and vice president, as well as presidential and vice-presidential candidates, to publicly disclose their previous ten years of income tax returns.
+It also eliminated the use of taxpayer money by members of Congress to settle employment discrimination claims, by requiring members of Congress to reimburse the Treasury for any such payments.
+(Note: An obligation for members of Congress to reimburse the government for payments made to settle harassment claims was established by legislation enacted in 2018; the H.R.
+1 proposal was to extend this requirement to all forms of employment discrimination.)
+Another part of the bill required the Judicial Conference to establish rules of ethics binding on the Supreme Court of the United States, the only court in the U.S. without a binding canon of judicial ethics.

-The legislation would also set new disclosure rules and limitations on presidential inaugural committees.
-Inaugural committees would be barred from taking money from corporations; a contribution limit to inaugural committees of $50,000 per person would be imposed (under current law, there is no limit); contributions of more than $1,000 would have to be disclosed within one day; and the use of funds donated to inaugural committees would be restricted only to use for inaugural events and for charitable contributions.
+The legislation also set new disclosure rules and limitations on presidential inaugural committees.
+It barred inaugural committees from taking money from corporations; imposed a contribution limit to inaugural committees of $50,000 per person (current law provides no limit); required that contributions of more than $1,000 be disclosed within one day; and restricted the use of funds donated to inaugural committees to use for inaugural events and charitable contributions.

 Findings in support of D.C. statehood

 H.R.
 1 makes findings in support of admitting the District of Columbia as a state.
-Specifically, it affirms Congress's power under the Constitution's ArticleIV to create a new state in the populated area that is now D.C., while retaining a separate federal district comprising the Capitol Complex, White House, National Mall, and certain other federal areas.
-H.R.1 does not itself admit D.C. as a state.
-Separate legislation, H.R.51, would actually admit D.C. to the Union.
+Specifically, it affirms Congress's power under the Constitution's Article IV to create a new state in the populated area that is now D.C., while retaining a separate federal district comprising the Capitol Complex, White House, National Mall, and certain other federal areas.
+H.R.
+1 does not itself admit D.C. as a state.
+Separate legislation, H.R.
+51, would actually admit D.C. to the Union.
 The House of Representatives passed that legislation in June 2020 on a nearly party-line vote; the measure was not taken up in the Republican-controlled Senate.
-The House passage of H.R.51 marked the first time that either chamber of Congress had passed a D.C. statehood bill, and the Democratic leadership in the House vowed to bring a D.C. statehood bill to the floor again in the 117th Congress, which they did on April 22, 2021, and which passed again by a vote of 216-208.
+The House passage of H.R.
+51 marked the first time that either chamber of Congress had passed a D.C. statehood bill, and the Democratic leadership in the House vowed to bring a D.C. statehood bill to the floor again in the 117th Congress, which they did on April 22, 2021, and which passed again by a vote of 216-208.